ajdelguidice/python-as3lib/README.md

 <br>EnableDebug - enables "debug mode".
 Debug mode is something from actionscript that was enabled by using the debug version of the interpreter.
 Since python doesn't have a debug interpreter, this function is used to enable the debug capabilities of things in this library (only the documented ones).
 <br>DisableDebug - disables "debug mode"
 <br>formatTypeToName - takes a type object and converts it to a string without the name of the package it came from (&lt;class 'as3.Array'&gt; becomes "Array")
+<br>U29(class) - <a href="https://web.archive.org/web/20080723120955/http://download.macromedia.com/pub/labs/amf/amf3_spec_121207.pdf">U29specs</a> on page 3
+<br>&emsp;decodeU29int(Function) - decodes a u29int value from binary bits.
+Must have an input of either 8, 16, 24, or 32 bits as a string
+<br>&emsp;decodeU29str(Function) - decodes a u29str value